Accelerated method of finding for the minimum of arbitrary Lipschitz convex function: Conclusion

 \section{Conclusion}

-The methods for finding a stationary point of a Lipschitz function and a minimum point of an arbitrary convex function are proposed in this paper.
-To achieve a high rate of convergence, it is necessary to make consistent reduction of diameter $d(D)$ of the set $D$, which the integral averaging is doing on, with decreasing the length of step of optimization process.
-Rules for consistent reduction of steps and diameters of the sets $D_s$ are given.
+The methods for finding for a stationary point of Lipschitz function and a minimum point of arbitrary convex function are proposed in this paper.
+To achieve a high rate of convergence, it is necessary to make consistent reduction of the diameter $d(D)$ of the set $D$, which the integral averaging is doing on, with decreasing the length of step of optimization process.
+Rules for consistent reduction of the lengthes of steps and the diameters of the sets $D_s$ are given.